sussmanbu/ma4615-fa22-final-project-team-swej/content/about.md

 Shawn is a senior majoring in Biomedical Engineering with an interest in Data Science.

+## Eui Hyun Eric Kim

+Eui Hyun is a junior majoring in Economics and minoring Statistics.

 <!-- Please leave in the information below -->

 ### Info About this Template.